Discover different types of car stops!

 - Vulcanization makes it strong.
-Therefore, rubber can stand rough vehicles’ collisions without getting damaged.
+Therefore, rubber can stand rough vehicle collisions without getting damaged.
 This also makes them last for a long-time.

-- Since rubber can have permanent colour due to the moulding process, rubber wheel stops are visible even in dark surroundings.
-Plus, the combination of reflective tape and long-lasting paint makes it easier for drivers to spot wheel stops in parking areas.
+- Since rubber can have permanent colour due to moulding, rubber wheel stops are visible even in dark surroundings.
+The reflective tape and long-lasting paint make it easier for drivers to spot wheel stops in parking areas.

-Looking for cost-effective and dense material for wheel stops?
+Looking for cost-effective, dense material for wheel stops?
 Plastic parking kerbs are what you need.
-Having pre-drilled screw holes and the advantage of being lightweight, you can install them by yourself.
+With pre-drilled screw holes and lightweight advantages, you can install them yourself.

 You can even get them in any colour you want.
-Some of them can even have reflective strip markings, increasing the visibility of wheel stops in dark surroundings such as underground parking.
+Some can even have reflective strip markings, increasing the visibility of wheel stops in dark surroundings such as underground parking.